 a) Assess for presence of a full bladder.

-b) Suggest placement of an internal uterine pressure catheter to determine adequacy of contractions.
+b) Suggest placement of an internal uterine pressure catheter to determine the adequacy of contractions.

 c) Encourage the woman to do deep breathing techniques.

-d) Suggest to physician that oxytocin augmentation be started to stimulate labor.
+d) Suggest to the physician that oxytocin augmentation be started to stimulate labor.

 a) Higher altitude changes the body’s absorption of essential nutrients.